 PS21 Chatham - Enjoy film screenings honoring first responders and explore new trails through participatory concerts, public art, and story walks.

 Salem Art Works - Visit the Cary Hill Sculpture Park, which spans over 100 rural acres and features rotating work by local, regional, and national artists.

 Saratoga Performing Arts Center - Visit Sept.
 21 - Nov.
 1 for Ellen Reid SOUNDWALK, an immersive audio experience that uses music to illuminate the natural environment of the Spa State Park.

-Schenectady County Historical Society - Upcoming events include kayak rides through local history Sept.
-15 and 17.
+Schenectady County Historical Society - Upcoming events include candlelight tours and other fall programming.

 Thomas Cole National Historic Site - Pick up an Outdoor Explore Kit for a guide, sketchbook, and family activities when you visit the scenic grounds of the artist's home.
 Plus, through fall, visit The Pollinator Pavilion, a new public artwork by Mark Dion and Dana Sherwood that provides a fantastical architectural setting where you can encounter hummingbirds while exploring nature.

 Erie Canal Museum - Now open with 21st Century Kids Along the Erie Canal, canal boatman Robert Graham's photos of young people living alongside New York's canals today, and Syracuse & the Erie Canal: 200 Years, commemorating the canal's profound impact on the city through information panels, images, and historic artifacts.